maoberlehner/markus-oberlehner-net/content/blog/use-fragments-to-avoid-obsolete-graphql-fields-in-vue-applications.md

 ## A possible solution using fragments

-Although I've been thinking about it for a few weeks now, I haven't found a solution that is 100% satisfactory.
+Although I've been thinking about this problem for a few weeks now, I haven't found a solution that is 100% satisfactory.
 But after seeing this pattern in a few React applications, I figured it could be very useful in Vue.js as well.

 ### Using component specific fragments